Frequently Asked Questions

 - Pay with a credit card online: pay my bill link.

 - Pay at the time of service if you are having your lab work done at a CompuNet Patient Service Center.
-We accept credit cards (MasterCard, Visa, AMEX, Discover), checks, and money orders.
+We accept credit cards (MasterCard, Visa, AMEX, Discover) and checks.
 We are sorry but we cannot take cash.

-- Mail your payment with payment stub along with your check, money order, or credit card information to:
+- Mail your payment with payment stub along with your check or credit card information to:

 CompuNet Clinical Laboratories